zoobiaameer/portable-latex/README.md

 This works perfectly well on Windows 64 Platforms (tested on Windows 11, Windows 10 and Windows 8.X)

 ## Instructions
-* For Starting you just need to download this repository
+- For Starting you just need to download latest Asset (zip or tar.gz) from [Releases Page](https://github.com/zoobiaameer/portable-latex/releases)
-* Place the Downloaded file to a suitable place (better it be on root of your drive)
+- Place the Downloaded file to a suitable place (better it be on root of your drive)
-* Decompress (unzip) the downloaded folder and navigate in LaTeX-Portable
+- Decompress (unzip) the downloaded folder and navigate in LaTeX-Portable
-* Just double click _start-LaTeX.cmd file and miktex will run to add it to your path
+- Just double click miktex-portable.cmd file and miktex will run to add it to your path
-* You will get a icon for MikTex Config in your taskbar, you can update your packages if you want.
+- You will get a icon for MikTex Config in your taskbar, you can update your packages if you want.
-* Next a prompt saying "Press any key to continue . . ." you can press any of the keyboard keys on your keyboard and it will run the TexMaker enviroment
+- Next a prompt saying "Press any key to continue . . ." you can press any of the keyboard keys on your keyboard and it will run the TexMaker enviroment
-* Create a new document and start using LaTeX.
+- Create a new document and start using LaTeX in the TeXWorks from the taskbar menu.

 Any queries and comments may be posted to the GitHub Repository so we can help find a solution togather.